“Social media strategy”

 There are a great deal of agency practitioners selling, and corporate clients requesting, social media strategy.
 It’s a line item on reams of involved proposals and quotations.
-Type “social me…” into Google and the first autocompleted result is “social media strategy”.
-Same goes for search results on Slideshare, and when you select “social media strategy” you get 201 478 results.
+Type “social me…” into Google, and the first autocompleted result is “social media strategy”.
+The same goes for search results on Slideshare, and when you select “social media strategy,” you get 201 478 results.

 But what is social media strategy, other than a buzzed up phrase that results in a heap of expensive slideshows and zero business value?

-BusinessDictionary.com provides us with an elementary but undeniably practical definition for strategy.
-It tells us that strategy is a method or plan chosen to bring about a desired future, such as achievement of a goal or solution to a problem.
+BusinessDictionary.com provides us with a simple but undeniably practical definition for ‘strategy’.
+It tells us that strategy is a method or plan chosen to bring about a desired future, such as the achievement of a goal or solution to a problem.
 It offers the alternative take that strategy is the art and science of planning and marshalling resources for their most efficient and effective use.
 Not rocket science, but useful nonetheless as we attempt to understand exactly what a social media strategy should be.

-The first stage refers simply to expanding your audience and acquiring likes, fans and followers.
-There are a number of ways to achieve this, all well documented, ranging from purchasing “fans” unscrupulously through to acquiring them organically.
+The first stage refers simply to expanding your audience and acquiring likes, fans, and followers.
+There are several ways to achieve this, all well documented, ranging from purchasing “fans” unscrupulously through to acquiring them organically.
 If your only end is numbers, then how you acquire likes, fans and followers is all but irrelevant.

-Unfortunately, many clients decide to invest in social media for reasons of fear or jealousy.
-If motivated by fear they invest in reducing risk and increasing “control”.
+Unfortunately, many clients decide to invest in social media for reasons that stem from fear or jealousy.
+If motivated by fear, they invest in reducing risk and increasing “control”.
 If motivated by jealousy, they invest in numbers purely to overtake their competitor(s).
 Neither of these motivations or approaches is particularly sustainable, and the latter holds about as much business value as a database of competition entrants’ email addresses.

-Again, much has been written and said about how important engagement is and I’ve written a number of posts on the subject.
-There is also a wealth of content on the subject on the Cerebra blog and our We Are Community eBook is a definitive resource on the topic.
-In context of this post and the four stages I’ve suggested, where Growth focuses on acquiring a social media audience, Engagement speaks to increasing the percentage of that audience that speaks with or about the brand.
-Facebook’s Talking About This ratio on company pages is the simplest and most popular example.
+Again, much has been written and said about how critical Engagement is, and I’ve written a number of posts on the subject.
+There is also a wealth of content on the issue on the Cerebra blog, and our We Are Community eBook is a definitive resource on the topic.
+In the context of this post and the four stages I’ve suggested, where Growth focuses on acquiring a social media audience, Engagement speaks to increasing the percentage of that audience that speaks with, or about, the brand.
+Facebook’s Talking About This ratio of Engagement on company pages is the simplest and most popular example.

-While the importance of high levels of engagement is undeniable and a significant measure of the efficacy of social media service providers and practitioners, it is not in and of itself an indicator of business value or success.
-For example if a telco has a network failure they will experience dramatically high levels of engagement during that period but it’s highly probable that the bulk of the replies, mentions and comments will be negative and therefore more likely to be detrimental to the business than to add value.
+While the importance of high levels of Engagement is undeniable and a significant measure of the efficacy of social media service providers and practitioners, it is not in and of itself an indicator of business value or success.
+For example, if a telco has a network failure, they will experience dramatically high levels of Engagement during that period.
+However, it’s highly probable that the bulk of the replies, mentions, and comments will be negative and, therefore, more likely to be detrimental to the business than to add value.

 To guarantee business value, we need to move the bulk of the conversation with and about our brand into a positive realm.
 This brings us to the next stage of objectives in social media strategy, Sentiment.

 But the ultimate goal for any marketing or communication channel is to drive sales, right?
 And that’s where most social media strategies crash and burn.
-There is little to no impact on the bottom line, and as such social media remains the preoccupation of a few enthusiasts in Marketing and never reaches the consideration of board level decision-makers (until there is some horrible PR nightmare that breaks on Twitter and then it’s too late!).
+There is little to no impact on the bottom line, and as such social media remains the preoccupation of a few enthusiasts in Marketing.
+These strategies never reach the consideration of board-level decision-makers (until there is some horrible PR nightmare that breaks on Twitter, and then it’s too late!).

-We believe that an investment into Growth, resourcing for Engagement and putting effort into increasing positive Sentiment must result in business Leads, or some commercial benefit, or there really is no reason whatsoever to have a social media presence as a corporate brand.
+We believe that an investment into Growth, resourcing for Engagement, and putting effort into increasing positive Sentiment must result in business Leads or some commercial benefit, or there really is no reason whatsoever to have a social media presence as a corporate brand.
 Sure, “brand awareness” and “social PR” are all well and good, but they allow social media practitioners to shirk the responsibility of showing tangible monetary benefit.
-To change this, we must show in the course of designing strategy, how commercial benefit to the business will the demonstrated and measured.
+To change this, we must show in the course of designing strategy, how commercial benefit to the business will be demonstrated and measured.

-To apply the same metric or approach to all clients and or products is narrow-sighted.
+Applying the same metric or approach to all clients and or products is narrow-sighted.
 No two companies or audiences are the same.
 But we believe that social lead generation and social commerce can and should be better defined and are committed to unpacking the topic as a company.
-Watch #CerebraInsights for some interesting developments in this regard in the next few months.
+Watch #CerebraInsights for some exciting developments in this regard in the next few months.